-The lowa Trauma Registry Report 2018 provides an analysis of data reported to the lowa Trauma Registry, inpatient and outpatient data, and death data.
-The development of this report assists in understanding the state of lowa's trauma system.
+The 2019 Iowa Trauma Registry Report provides an analysis of data reported to the Iowa Trauma Registry, inpatient and outpatient data, and death data.
+The development of this report assists in understanding the state of Iowa's trauma system.
 This report supports data driven decision making for developing improvements within the trauma system to reduce morbidity and mortality from trauma.